EternalIllusion/OhoVibe/README.md

 # OhoVibe
-A simple controller program for MyZhaZha's vibe plug.
+A simple controller program for MyZhaZha's vibrate massager.

 Written in arduino and based on ESP32.